Sedona AZ Homes For Sale | Things Sellers Should Be Aware Of

 Unless your property is income producing in some way, the only way to price it correctly is by looking at the current actives,the recent pending sales and sold listings in the market.
-The actives are your competition – you have to put your price in line with the lowest of that competition.
+The actives are your competition – you have to put your price in line with that competition.
 The pendings and solds are what an appraiser will look at when they determine property value for your buyer’s loan.
 Depending where these come in, even if we get a buyer to offer an unrealistically high price the appraiser may have to shoot it down.

 Listen carefully to the following example...